Capital punishment in the Middle East: Israel

 Almost all death penalties were abolished by legislation in 1954 except for serious crimes committed during wartime.
 The last execution to ever take place in Israel was that of Adolf Eichmann, who was convicted for his role in the Holocaust, in 1962.

 A moratorium has since been placed on all further execution of any individual.

 Legal formalities aside, popular sentiment in favor of the death penalty occasionally rises in Israel in response to particularly heinous crimes.
 After the Sbarro suicide bombing, right-wing newspapers called for the perpetrators to be executed but Ahlmam Tamimi was only sentenced to prison.

-In January 2018, Knesset made a preliminary vote on a bill introducing death penalty for terrorism.
+In January 2018, the Knesset made a preliminary vote on a bill introducing death penalty for terrorism.

 Turkey

 In Turkey, capital punishment was fully abolished in 2004 for all crimes.

-In 2018, Recep Tayyip Erdoğan and his right-wing government coalition partners agreed to a proposal that could see the death penalty restored in Turkey against anyone sentenced for terrorism.
+In 2018, Turkish President Recep Tayyip Erdoğan and his right-wing government coalition partners agreed to a proposal that could see the death penalty restored in Turkey against anyone sentenced for terrorism.